 - Download the installer from the official website.

 The recommended way I would suggest is to use the Node Version Manager (NVM).
 The reason is that it allows you to quickly and easily switch between versions of Node.js in your workflow.
 I have been working with Node.js very actively since v4.X around 2015.
 You might notice that there have been many major releases since then.
-From my experience, new major release often come with breaking changes particularly with NPM package compatibility.
+From my experience, new major releases often come with breaking changes, particularly with NPM package compatibility.

 New major versions are released approximately twice a year!
 If you are starting a project with a current version, chances are that it would be outdated by your next project.
 There are LTS (Long Term Support) versions of Node.js that have a longer shelf life.
 However, even those have compatibility issues between them such as between v14 and v16 (which are both currently in maintenance LTS and active LTS respectively as of this post).

 As a developer who had to switch between versions between projects throughout the years, I would suggest installing it using NVM.
 You could say that it's best to just always keep your code up to date and compatible with the latest LTS versions.
 However, such task is not something that can often be prioritized in project development.
 Furthermore, there are often NPM package incompatibility that are very hard and inconvenient to work around.